Ted Rogers (comedian): After 3-2-1

 In 1989, Rogers appeared on the ITV game show You Bet!
 In the early 1990s, Rogers fell on hard times and was declared bankrupt in February 1992, having apparently invested his fortune in a failed business venture, Wyvern Rogers Television.
-His home at Little Chalfont, Buckinghamshire, was repossessed, and Rogers' production company collapsed with debts of £50,000.
+His three bedroom family bungalow at Chenies Avenue, Little Chalfont, Buckinghamshire, was repossessed, and Rogers' production company collapsed with debts of £50,000.
 He moved from Buckinghamshire to a more modest home in Haslemere, Surrey.

-Rogers was a guest on Celebrity Squares in January 1993, and in April 1994 he appeared on Surprise Surprise.
+Rogers was a guest on Celebrity Squares in January 1993, in April 1994 he appeared on Surprise Surprise, and in August of that year he was a guest on the BBC comedy panel show Gagtag.

-In 1997–98, Rogers appeared in the touring production of Danny and Me, a play about his hero, Danny Kaye, which often sold out.
+In 1997–98, Rogers appeared in a touring production of Danny and Me, a play about his hero, Danny Kaye, which often sold out.
 Towards the end of the decade, Challenge TV began repeating episodes of 3-2-1.
-In 2000, Rogers was seen during the sponsor credits for the ITV quiz Who Wants to Be a Millionaire? – sitting in a dressing room with 3-2-1 mascot Dusty Bin and bemoaning the new show's success.

 In 1999 and 2000, Rogers made several commercials for fast food chain McDonald's.
 On 10 November 2000, Rogers appeared as a guest on TFI Friday.
 His final television appearance, which was screened at the end of January 2001, saw him playing the host of a downmarket quiz show in the Series 13 episode Let's Get Quizzical of the BBC children's sitcom ChuckleVision.
-Had he lived, he would have worked with his old friend Jackie Mason on a Vaudeville-type act in America which was due to start in October 2001.
+Had he lived, he would have worked with his old friend Jackie Mason on a vaudeville-type act in America which was due to start in October 2001.